Share the Lore!

 Nowadays, however, we commonly use this word to talk about a spiritualist meeting where people communicate with ghosts and forces from the afterlife.

 This modern take on séances centers on a medium — a person who reputedly can make contact with spirits.
-And they will serve as the bridge, connecting the physical world and the spiritual one.
+And they will serve as the bridge, connecting the physical and spiritual worlds.

 Oftentimes, the medium will try to go into a trance and use their body as a “channel” through which spirits may begin to commune.
 And this is when it gets eerie.